 Listen up: Cardiovascular disease remains the leading cause of death in the U.S. The numbers make this reality even more frightening.
-Studies done by the American Heart Association show that 1,400,000 people die from heart disease annually, and 2600 Americans die daily.
+According to the CDC, "655,000 Americans die from heart disease each year," and "one person dies every 36 seconds in the United States from cardiovascular disease."
 Maintaining optimal heart health is not something to take lightly.
 We all deserve to live long, healthy, fruitful lives, which requires being mindful of the foods you're putting into your body.
 In the diet-crazed world we live in, let's not only prioritize slimming our waists and trimming our belly fat.
 It's tremendously important to protect our hearts (literally and figuratively).

 Oats and Barley

 "Oats and barley contain a special type of soluble fiber called beta-glucan, which has a host of benefits for heart and human health," explains Segal.
 "Beta-glucans bind to bile acids and cholesterol in the intestines and prevent their absorption into the body.
 So if you have high cholesterol, it would be a good idea to incorporate oats or oatmeal for breakfast on a regular basis.
 Beta-glucans are also found in seaweed, baker's yeast, and various species of mushrooms such as reishi, shiitake, and maitake."